 ERP consultants across the board share in their frustration that they receive little to zero leads from the software publishers they represent.

-Additionally, many ERP software vendors such as NetSuite, already have a large direct sales team.
-It's practically impossible for ERP vendors to feed both their direct sales reps and their partners leads, therefore the only solution is to become self sufficient.
+Additionally, many ERP software vendors such as Oracle-NetSuite, already have a large direct sales team.
+It's practically impossible for ERP vendors to feed both their direct sales reps and their partners leads, therefore your only solution is to become fully self-sufficient at generating leads for your business.

-The vast majority of ERP sales cycles being with online research.
-There's Bing, Yahoo and Google, with Google being the dominate search engine.
+The vast majority of ERP sales cycles begin with online research.
+There's Bing, Yahoo and Google, with Google being the dominant search engine.

-And if you are ranking well, how do you convert those clicks into sales ready leads?
+And if you are ranking well, how do you convert those sessions and clicks into sales-ready leads?

 Inconsistent Content Creation